Mozambique tilapia

 The Mozambique tilapia (Oreochromis mossambicus) is an oreochromine cichlid fish native to southeastern Africa.
 Dull colored, the Mozambique tilapia often lives up to a decade in its native habitats.
 It is a popular fish for aquaculture.
 Due to human introductions, it is now found in many tropical and subtropical habitats around the globe, where it can become an invasive species because of its robust nature.
 These same features make it a good species for aquaculture because it readily adapts to new situations.

-It is known as black tilapia in Colombia and as blue kurper in South Africa.
+Common names

+The species is known by a number of common names in places where they were introduced, including: